Many or all companies we feature compensate us. Compensation and editorial

 How does a tax lien affect you?

-• A lien can affect your creditworthiness.
-Tax liens are no longer included on credit reports from the three major credit bureaus, but they’re still public.
-This means a potential creditor can (and likely will) find out about a tax lien, which it can use to deem you less creditworthy.
+• Creditworthiness: Tax liens are no longer included on credit reports from major credit bureaus but remain public records.
+Potential creditors can find out about a tax lien, affecting their lending decisions.

 What’s the difference between a tax lien withdrawal and a tax lien release?

-You may also qualify for a tax lien withdrawal if you meet certain eligibility requirements with your debt, including establishing a direct debit installment payment plan, owing $25,000 or less, and making a certain number of on-time payments.
+• Tax lien withdrawal: Removes the public notice of a lien but does not absolve you of the debt.
+You may qualify if you meet certain criteria, like establishing a direct debit installment plan, owing $25,000 or less, and making on-time payments.

 How long does it take to remove a federal tax lien?

-• If you pay off your delinquent balance or submit a bond guaranteeing payment of the debt, your federal tax lien will be removed within 30 days.
+• Paying off debt: If you pay your balance or submit a bond guaranteeing payment, the lien is removed within 30 days.

-• If the debt remains unpaid, the IRS can pursue collection of the balance for a minimum of 10 years plus 30 days from the date that the tax liability was assessed.
+• Unpaid debt: The IRS can pursue collection for a minimum of 10 years plus 30 days from the assessment date.

 Can I remove a tax lien from some of my property?